sudojacob/plumtheme/README.md

 I decided to enable ssh on opnsense and then use rsync.

-Also for some reason it sometimes takes a bit for changes to show up, if that happens, just keep using the firewall and it should change eventually.
+Also for some reason it sometimes takes a bit for changes to show up. if that happens, just keep using the firewall and it should change eventually.